campa-consortium/pals/source/beamlines.md

   name: main_line
   line:
     - linac_line:          # linac_line is used as a subline
-        direction: -1      #  parameters like reflection, etc can be use.
+        direction: -1      #  parameters like reflection, etc can be used.
 ```

 Restriction: Infinite recursion of sublines is not allowed.